vbacollective/riff/README.md

 ### Load Assets Once

 Audio loading is synchronous.
-Load your assets during startup, not during gameplay or button-spam interactions.
+Load your assets during startup, not during gameplay, animation ticks, or button-spam interactions.

 ```vb
 Private sndClick As Long